ory/oathkeeper/docs/versioned_docs/version-v0.38/pipeline/authn.md

   validate/match the token scope.
 Supports "hierarchic", "exact", "wildcard", "none".
 Defaults to "none".
-- `required_scope` ([]string, optional) - Sets what scope is required by the URL and when making performing OAuth 2.0 Client Credentials request, the scope will be included in the request
+- `required_scope` ([]string, optional) - Sets what scope is required by the URL and when performing OAuth 2.0 Client Credentials request, the scope will be included in the request.
+- `target_audience` ([]string, optional) - Sets what audience is required by the URL.
+- `trusted_issuers` ([]string, optional) - Sets a list of trusted token issuers.
 - `pre_authorization` (object, optional) - Enable pre-authorization in cases
   where the OAuth 2.0 Token Introspection endpoint is protected by OAuth 2.0 Bearer Tokens that can be retrieved using the OAuth 2.0 Client Credentials